brigadecore/brigade/docs/content/topics/scripting/advanced.md

 Brigade supports the various methods provided by the JavaScript language for controlling the flow of asynchronous execution.
-This includes chaining together promises as well as utilization of the `async` and `await` decorators.
+This includes chaining together promises as well as utilization of the `async` and `await` keywords.

 Here is an example that uses a [Promise chain] to organize the execution of two
 jobs: